Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 ## Technical Roadmap

 ### Horizon one
-- DAO Codification
 - Finishing the interface plugin for Weco/Obsidian

 ### Horizon two
+- DAO Codification w/Cosmos Groups Module and `authz` function
-- Describing systematics as an AD4M Language
+- Describing general systematics as an AD4M Language
 - Integrating Regen's data module as a perspective
 - Integrating Regen's eco-credit module as a perspective

 ### Horizon three
--
+- Anchoring pilot data on chain with the data module
+- Issuing systematics as a semantic credit class and minting pilot eco-credits

 ---